 - 4.11 The NPPF sets out the requirements for sites which may be included within the five year supply.
-It states that in order for a site to be included in the five year supply it must be deliverable4.
+It states that in order for a site to be included in the five year supply it must be deliverable.
 This is defined as: - Available the site should be available for development now. - Suitable the site should offer a suitable location for development now. - Achievable there should be a realistic prospect that housing will be delivered on the site within five years. - 4.12 Small sites, and sites with detailed planning permission, should be considered deliverable until permission expires unless evidence suggests that such sites are unlikely to deliver within the applicable period.
 Sites with outline planning permission, permission in principle, and those allocated for development or identified in brownfield registers should only be considered deliverable where there is clear evidence to justify their inclusion. - 4.13 In this Assessment the Council has included homes from three main sources of supply in the next five years.
 Each source, and in the case of larger sites each site, has been tested to ensure that there is a realistic prospect of delivery.
 The Council considers that sites with planning permission, those which are allocated in the Local Plan and those identified on the brownfield register are suitable and available for development.
-The three potential sources of deliverable housing supply in the District over the next five years are: - Large sites These include all sites which are capable of delivering ten or more dwellings including those with planning permission, those allocated in the adopted Local Plan, and other
+The three potential sources of deliverable housing supply in the District over the next five years are: - Large sites These include all sites which are capable of delivering ten or more dwellings including those with planning permission, those allocated in the adopted Local Plan, and other potential sources.
+Full details of each site and the conclusions that the Council has reached in relation to delivery are provided in Appendix B. - Small sites with planning permission On small sites it is not practicable to appraise the delivery of each site individually, due in part to the number of small scale sites which have the benefit of planning permission.
+The evidence shows that in excess of 90% of small site planning permissions are completed within five years of planning permission being granted.
+The Council therefore applies a 10% lapse rate to this source of future housing. - Windfall development This is an allowance for sites which do not yet have planning permission and are not specifically identified for development in the Local Plan but nevertheless have a realistic prospect of providing new homes over the period.
+The approach taken in relation to windfall is explained further in Appendix A. - 4.14 In preparing this statement the Council has been careful to ensure that the assessment made in relation to future delivery rates is as realistic as possible.
+Even so it must be acknowledged that rates of development in future years are influenced by many factors some of which are outside of the direct control of the Planning Authority.

-4 As defined in Annex 2 of the NPPF 2018 - Glossary
+&lt;sup>3 As defined in Annex 2 of the NPPF 2018 - Glossary